 Public libraries in Luxembourg:

 - LOCAL LIBRARIES [marked black]: Differdange, Dudelange, Esch/Alzette, Grevenmacher, Luxembourg, Schengen (Schwebsange), Troisvierges.

-- PUBLIC ASSOCIATION LIBRARIES / COMMUNITY LIBRARIES – marked blue: Luxembourg, Lux-Bonnevoie, Eschdorf, Ettelbruck, Junglinster, Mersch, Vianden, Wasserbillig, Wiltz.
+- PUBLIC ASSOCIATION LIBRARIES / COMMUNITY LIBRARIES – marked blue: Lux.-Bonnevoie, Eschdorf, Ettelbruck, Junglinster, Mersch, Vianden, Wasserbillig, Wiltz.
 Marked Green = special language promotion association libraries & 1 Foreign state funded public library.

 The public library – definition, cited after the IFLA/UNESCO Public Library Manifesto, 18.07.2022

-The services of the public library are provided on the basis of equality of access for all, regardless of age, race, sex, religion, nationality, language or social status.
-Specific services and materials must be provided for those users who cannot, for whatever reason, use the regular services and materials, for example linguistic minorities, people with disabilities or people in hospital or prison.
+The services of the public library are provided on the basis of equality of access for all, regardless of age, ethnicity, gender, religion, nationality, language, social status, and any other characteristic.
+Specific services and materials must be provided for those users who cannot, for whatever reason, use the regular services and materials, for example linguistic minorities, people with disabilities, poor digital or computer skills, poor literacy abilities or people in hospital or prison.

 All age groups must find material relevant to their needs.
 Collections and services have to include all types of appropriate media and modern technologies as well as traditional materials.
-High quality and relevance to local needs and conditions are fundamental.
+High quality, relevance to local needs and conditions, and reflective of the language and cultural diversity of the community are fundamental.
 Material must reflect current trends and the evolution of society, as well as the memory of human endeavour and imagination.

 Collections and services should not be subject to any form of ideological, political or religious censorship, nor commercial pressures.